MattesGroeger/mattesgroeger.github.io/source/_posts/2014-01-14-from-wordpress-to-octopress.markdown

 ## Problems with Wordpress

-Wordpress is a PHP + MySQL website.
-As the code is open source it makes it easy for someone to compromise it using exploits.
-That's one reason why Wordpress and its plugins provide updates frequently.
+Wordpress is a self-hosted [PHP](http://php.net/) + [MySQL](http://www.mysql.com/) blog system.
+As the code is [open source](http://wordpress.org/download/source/), getting compromised with zero-day exploits is easy.
+That's one reason why Wordpress and its plugins provide frequently updates.
 But even though I updated often I got a lot of spam comments.
 Even the captcha system I had in place didn't stop them.

-It is very convient to write blog posts with Wordpress as it comes with a [WYSIWYG editor].
+It is very convient to write blog posts with Wordpress as it comes with a [WYSIWYG editor](http://en.wikipedia.org/wiki/WYSIWYG).
 But that means also that the content is residing on the server only.
 In the worst case I could loose all my data if the server breaks.
 Therefore I have to make backups of all files (images, videos, ...) and the database regularily.

-I want to do layout changes locally first.
-Therefore I have to setup everything on my computer.
+Also I want to experiment with layout changes locally.
+Therefore I have to setup everything on my computer as well.
 When done, it needs to be uploaded via FTP.
 That's rather annoying.
 I want something that is versioned with [git](http://git-scm.com/) and deployed automatically on each commit.

 ## Octopress